By Paul Gable

 The second problem deals with a method for settling disputes between an association member and the HOA board.

 Rep. Tracey Edge of North Myrtle Beach said the state law currently governing HOA’s is inadequate and needs revision.
 Edge said he would support a requirement to make HOA board meetings and budgets public.
 He also said the possibility of applying state Freedom of Information Act requirements to HOA boards was something that should be looked into.

 “In the areas where these boards act as a governing body, there should be openness about the way they make decisions, especially budgets,” Edge said.
 “Residents who are affected by these decisions should have the right to see how they are made and have the ability to provide input into the decision making process.”

-Sen. Darrell Jackson said the reasoning behind the bill was the increasing number of disputes between HOA’s and their members.
+Sen. Darrell Jackson introduced legislation to provide stricter scrutiny over HOA’s.
+He said the reasoning behind the bill was the increasing number of disputes between HOA’s and their members.

-The bill proposed to increase transparency of the HOA operations.
-It also designated the Department of Consumer Affairs as the state agency to monitor HOA’s and mediate disputes between the organization and its members.
+The bill proposes to increase transparency of the HOA operations.
+It also designates the Department of Consumer Affairs as the state agency to monitor HOA’s and mediate disputes between the organization and its members.

-Some of the provisions of Jackson’s bill included:
+Some of the provisions of Jackson’s bill include:

 A meeting of the board of directors, including a subcommittee or other committee of, must be open to all members of record.
 The open meeting requirement does not apply to a meeting between the board and its attorney with respect to proposed or pending litigation where the content of the discussion would otherwise be governed by attorney-client privilege.